 The MegaCLI commands can be executed on the StorCLI tool.
 A single binary is output for the StorCLI commands and its equivalent MegaCLI commands.
 See MegaCLI Commands to StorCLI Command Conversion for the information for conversion from MegaCLI commands to StorCLI commands.

-6.3 Devices Supported by the StorCLI Tool
+6.3 Controllers Supported by the StorCLI Tool

 The StorCLI tool is designed to work with the MegaRAID product line.
-The StorCLI tool supports the following MegaRAID products.
+The StorCLI tool supports the all MegaRAID 12Gb/s SAS RAID Controllers.